Find out how insurance and warranty scams work, how to spot a ghost broker, and what to do if you are scammed.

 Other fraudsters target individuals looking for cheaper car insurance.
 This is known as 'ghost broking', and it could leave you with no protection if you need to make a claim.

-If you’re looking to buy a financial product or service, our Financial Services Register will show you if the business is authorised and what protections you may have.
+If you're looking to buy a financial product or service, you can use the FCA Firm Checker to make sure the business is authorised and has our permission to provide the services you're looking for.

 A warranty is a guarantee to replace or repair an item if it breaks.
 It’s usually provided by the manufacturer when you buy a product such as a washing machine.